cortexlabs/cortex/docs/deployments/predictors.md

 <!-- CORTEX_VERSION_MINOR -->
 Cortex provides a `tensorflow_client` to your Predictor's constructor. `tensorflow_client` is an instance of [TensorFlowClient](https://github.com/cortexlabs/cortex/tree/master/pkg/workloads/cortex/lib/client/tensorflow.py) that manages a connection to a TensorFlow Serving container to make predictions using your model.
 It should be saved as an instance variable in your Predictor, and your `predict()` function should call `tensorflow_client.predict()` to make an inference with your exported TensorFlow model.
 Preprocessing of the JSON payload and postprocessing of predictions can be implemented in your `predict()` function as well.

+When models are defined using the `predictor:models` field, the `tensorflow_client.predict()` method expects a second argument `model_name` which must hold the name of the model that you want to use for inference.
+To find out more, check the [multi model guide](../guides/multi-model.md#tensorflow-predictor).

 For proper separation of concerns, it is recommended to use the constructor's `config` paramater for information such as configurable model parameters or download links for initialization files.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.

 The `payload` parameter is parsed according to the `Content-Type` header in the request.
 For `Content-Type: application/json`, `payload` will be the parsed JSON body.
 For `Content-Type: multipart/form` or `Content-Type: application/x-www-form-urlencoded`, `payload` will be `starlette.datastructures.FormData` (key-value pairs where the value is a `string` for form data, or `starlette.datastructures.UploadFile` for file uploads, see [Starlette's documentation](https://www.starlette.io/requests/#request-files)).
 For all other `Content-Type` values, `payload` will be the raw `bytes` of the request body.